top of page

 Reiche, B. S.*, & George, M. M.* [*The two authors contributed equally]

 Abstract.
-Engaging in global work requires moving regularly between local and global work roles.
+COVID-19 altered employees’ work worldwide and drastically reduced international mobility, affecting millions of global professionals.
+Drawing on repeated interviews with a sample of 30 global professionals before and after the start of the pandemic, we explored how global professionals’ prior experiences and specific characteristics of the pandemic influenced their interpretations of and responses to the disruption.
+We discovered three response pathways.
+First, participants who recounted tensions in how they related to distant others at work before the pandemic viewed the globally shared nature of the disruption as an opportunity to alleviate these tensions by plugging in to bond with others.
+Second, respondents who had experienced ambivalence regarding their work interpreted the pandemic-induced travel restrictions as an opportunity to ease the ambivalence by pondering over their work identity.
+Third, participants who experienced discrepancies between their local self and their mobile aspirational self pre-pandemic interpreted the pandemic and the associated travel bans as a threat to their aspirations and momentarily paused their identity work during the pandemic, in keeping with the event’s temporariness.
+Through our discoveries, we develop a process model of how individuals address their prior identity tensions following major work disruptions, and we advance the identity and global mobility literatures. in global work requires moving regularly between local and global work roles.
 This may involve dealing with local stakeholders while joining a global virtual team, traveling globally while continuing to fulfill local responsibilities, etc. Even though global work is increasingly common, existing research provides little insight concerning how global professionals navigate frequent transitions between local and global work roles, or how they weather drastic changes such as the COVID-19 pandemic.
 Drawing on 58 recurrent cross-sectional interviews with 30 global professionals before and during the pandemic, we discovered that these individuals deal with their incompatible work role demands by harnessing three specific identity resources: (1) identity uniqueness, (2) identity fluency, and (3) identity transcendence.
 When the pandemic struck, individuals responded to the absence of international travel and the shift to complete virtual work through three forms of identity work: (1) emphasizing belongingness, (2) suspending identity work, and (3) engaging in self-reflection.
 Through our discoveries, we develop theory about how global professionals construct their work identities and how they reconstruct their work identities when faced with unexpected change due to major events.

 bottom of page